 glucn/mcp-dns (16 stars, MIT) is even simpler — a single DNS query tool using Node.js’s native DNS module.
 Supports A, AAAA, MX, TXT, CNAME, NS records.
 Good for agents that just need basic DNS lookups without extra complexity.

-patrickdappollonio/mcp-domaintools (~10 stars, MIT, Go) broadens the scope beyond DNS to include WHOIS queries, TLS certificate analysis, HTTP endpoint monitoring, and connectivity testing.
-May have been renamed to mcp-netutils.
+patrickdappollonio/mcp-netutils (~9 stars, MIT, Go, formerly mcp-domaintools) broadens the scope beyond DNS to include WHOIS queries, TLS certificate analysis, HTTP endpoint monitoring, and connectivity testing.
 More of a network Swiss army knife than a pure DNS tool.

 jsdelivr/globalping-mcp-server is the standout for distributed DNS testing.
 Built on jsdelivr’s Globalping network of thousands of probes worldwide, it can run DNS resolution, ping, traceroute, MTR, and HTTP measurements from multiple geographic locations simultaneously.
-When you need to debug DNS propagation or verify records from different regions, this is the tool.
-Requires a Globalping account for higher rate limits.
+Now available as a remote MCP server at mcp.globalping.dev/mcp (Streamable HTTP) or mcp.globalping.dev/sse (SSE) — no local installation required.
+Supports OAuth and API token authentication for higher rate limits.

 kumarprobeops/probeops-mcp-server offers 11 free tools (21 with API key) including DNS lookups, SSL checks, ping, WHOIS, port checks, and traceroute from 6 global regions.
 Free tier limited to 10 calls/day.